hobinjk/hobinjk.github.io/_posts/2024-09-11-bluetooth-rotary-phone.markdown

 ---

 Old technology is just the best!
 It clacks, thunks, and makes all the other tactile noises one could ever need.
-In high school I had the idea to make a rotary cell phone but when I priced out the fancy electronics required it was far outside of my budget in terms of both money and expertise.
+I had the idea to make a rotary cell phone way back in high school, but when I priced out the fancy electronics required it was far outside of my budget in terms of both money and expertise.
 I buried the idea in my mind's bog of unused concepts and did a few things for a couple years.

 With those few things (college, jobs, marriage) out of the way and those couple